 - 4.36 The policy response papers for the second draft Local Plan (22/9/2014) sets out a summary of the comments made during the consultation period, responses to the summary of comments and whether as a result a change is required to the next draft of the Local Plan.
 Where a change is required the Policy Response Papers set out what that change will be.
-The Policy Response Papers can be viewed https://example.com/here/beta/40/2014) as summary of comments and whether as a result a change is required to the next draft of the Local Plan.
-Where a change is required the Policy Response Papers set out what that change will be. - 4.37 In September 2015 an update to the spatial strategy was prepared.
+The Policy Response Papers can be viewed here. - 4.37 In September 2015 an update to the spatial strategy was prepared.
 This document collates, presents and explains the spatial strategy options considered so far, plus some new variations emerging from consultation and recent evidence gathering.
 This spatial strategy update can be viewed here. - 4.38 On the 19th October 2015 the Council's spatial planning sub-committee accepted emerging evidence indicating an OAN of 290 dwellings per year (on average, for the whole district, including the national park) and recommended to its parent committee (policy committee) a housing target and distribution strategy for the next draft of the new local plan.
 At this stage, the recommended target was 256 dwellings per year, on average, which would provide 5,120 new homes over a 20-year plan period running from 2012 to 2032.
 Full details of what was discussed and agreed are contained in the sub-committee report and appendices.

-Public consultation on the second draft Craven Local Plan (5th April - 31 May 2016 and extended until 31st May 2016)
+Public consultation on the second draft Craven Local Plan (5th April - 31 May 2016)

 - 4.39 The council ran an eight-week public consultation on a second informal (pre-publication) draft of its new local plan.
-This consultation was then extended until the 31st May 2016in order to provide further opportunities for comments to be submitted on the draft local plan, including at an additional four drop in surgeries arranged across the plan area.
+This consultation was then extended until the 31st May 2016 in order to provide further opportunities for comments to be submitted on the draft local plan, including at an additional four drop in surgeries arranged across the plan area.
 Consultation documents included: - Spatial Strategy Options and Sustainability Appraisal Consultation Document (5.4.16) - Local Plan Text, Policies, Policies Map and Sustainability Appraisal Consultation Document (5.4.16) - Pool of Site Options with Potential for Residential/Mixed Use & Sustainability Appraisal Consultation Document - 4.40 These consultation documents can be viewed here.